Guidance for the new physical preparation coach – Respect & research

 So we then went to ‘I need to know what the athlete is doing in training because if they get injured I will get blamed’.
 Great theory, but again, if you knew what I knew about their injury potential and the relationship between what is being done to them or not being done to them in training and their injury potential, you would not sleep at night.

 Then the request to meet in person next Tuesday to ensure we are on the same page.
 Now I don’t know about how others operate but warm feelings don’t pay the bills.
 Who is paying for the meeting?
 Should the client be expected to pay for what is ultimately going to be a coach education meeting?
-Should this young coach have a free consultation whilst many around the world put their money on the table by attending seminars or enrolling in course with their hard earned cash?
+Should this young coach have a free consultation whilst many around the world put their money on the table by attending seminars or enrolling in courses with their hard-earned cash?
 I don’t think so.

 Now maybe I could have done what most might do and submissively answered his question.
 But in my humble opinion the way this industry conducts itself, including the lack of appropriate respect and deferment to those who have paved the way in this industry, is simply not good enough.

 Now I understand the Australian class structure mentally, inherited from our English roots – we are all the same, no one could have risen above.
-However that is simply not the case.
+However, that is simply not the case.
 There are more senior coaches, and some of them actually have something to learn from.

-If you want to fulfill your potential, be the best you can be, if you really care for the best interests of the athlete – stop being so average.
+If you want to fulfil your potential, be the best you can be, if you really care for the best interests of the athlete – stop being so average.
 Step up to a level of professionalism that whilst absent in our industry, is something that would serve our industry.

 When I arranged to sit with one of the USA’s most successful ‘strength and conditioning coaches’ Al Vermeil for the first time in the late 1980s I had done my research, and I took respectfully the opportunity to learn.
 When I collaborated with him regarding an athlete in the Chicago Bulls, I didn’t ask him to explain himself, and I didn’t go to the clichés of ‘I just want the best for the athlete; or ‘we need to be on the same page’; or ‘I will get blamed if they injure themselves’.
 I could go on ad nausea of these examples.
 So I am not preaching from hypocrisy.
-I did exactly what I expect you should do.
+I did exactly what I expected you should do.

 Even if the industry doesn’t change, you can change.
 You, the new professional in physical preparation, can and should be better.
 And this is just one way to do this.
-However the teacher is not likely to appear if the student is not ready….
+However, the teacher is not likely to appear if the student is not ready….

 There is a better way – Part 2: Don’t look to ‘strength & conditioning’ to get your skill development